Media kit for appearances, interviews, and book signings available here.

 CURRENT PRESS RELEASE

-The Outlaw from Newville was released by Coffeetown Press, an imprint of Epicenter Press, on June 10.
+The Outlaw from Newville was released by Coffeetown Press, an imprint of Epicenter Press, on June 10, 2025.
 Callan earned acclaim with his first novel in the series, The Case of the Missing Game Warden, winner of the “Best First Novel” Award Finalist distinction in the largest international book awards competition for independent publishers, the Next Generation Indie Book Awards.
 The author’s first two books, both nonfiction and published by Coffeetown Press, earned excellent reviews and captured awards.
 His debut book, Badges, Bears, and Eagles—The True-Life Adventures of a California Fish and Game Warden, was a 2013 “Book of the Year” Award Finalist (Foreword Reviews).
 His second book, The Game Warden’s Son, was named “Best Outdoor Book of 2016” by the Outdoor Writers Association of California.

 Callan says, “My love of nature is what drives my writing.
 I include a conservation message in everything I write.”
 The Outlaw from Newville is no exception.
-It features Northern California Game Warden Henry Glance, introduced to readers in The Case of the Missing Game Warden, Callan’s first book in the Game Warden Henry Glance series, and his beloved Sacramento Valley.
+It features Northern California Game Warden Henry Glance, introduced to readers in The Case of the Missing Game Warden, Callan’s first novel in the Game Warden Henry Glance series, and is set mainly in Glenn and Butte counties.
 Callan’s latest also takes the reader to the wilds of Soviet Russia’s Primorsky Krai back in the 1970s, as Warden Glance discovers clues to Northern California big-game hunter Willie Radcliff’s lifetime of wildlife crimes.
-The Outlaw from Newville will be available at book stores and online vendors everywhere.

 Steve grew up in the small Northern California farm town of Orland, where he spent his high-school years playing baseball, basketball, hunting, and fishing.
 With an insatiable interest in wildlife, he never missed an opportunity to ride along on patrol with his father, a California Fish and Game warden.
 Steve went on to graduate from CSU, Chico, and attended graduate school at CSU, Sacramento.
 Hired by the California Department of Fish and Game in 1974, he began his career as a game warden near the Colorado River, promoted to patrol lieutenant in the Riverside/San Bernardino area, and spent the remainder of his thirty-year enforcement career in Shasta County.
 Callan earned numerous awards for his work in wildlife protection.